k-pipe/pipeline-operator/README.md

 ```

 This extended [go.mod](./go.mod) (setting go version down to 1.20 and adding a bunch of dependencies).
-Furthermore it created the following files:
+Furthermore it created the following files and sub-folders:
  * [.dockerignore](./.dockerignore)
  * [.gitignore](./.gitignore)
  * [.golangci.yml](./.golangci.yml)